longsleep/pixel-linux/README.md

 ## Install Chrome Dev editor

   [Chrome Dev Editor](https://chrome.google.com/webstore/detail/chrome-dev-editor-develop/pnoffddplpippgcfjdhbmhkofpnaalpg) is a Chrome App which works offline and provides you a Graphical Text editor.
-It supports Git directly and works great together with commandline Git.
+It supports Git directly (but do no use that) as it works great together with commandline Git.
 I use the Monokai color theme there as this is the theme i usually have in Sublime Text too.